 Small amounts of water can be treated against microbial contamination and made safe to drink.

-The simplest and best method to treat water is to boil it - eg in a kettle.
+The simplest and best method to treat water is to boil it.

 Water contaminated by chemicals (including fuels) will not be made safe by boiling.
 Use a different source of water if you know or suspect that water might be contaminated with chemicals.